YGZWQZD/LAMDA-SSL/docs/README.md

 >> - min_freq: The minimum frequency required for a word to be used as a token in the word_vocab.
 It is valid when word_vocab is None and a mapping table needs to be constructed.
 >> - special_first: Whether to put special characters at the top of the mapping table.
 >> - default_index: The default value that should be used when converting a word to an index if it cannot be converted.
->> init_transform: Initialize the data transformation method.
+>> init_default_transform: Initialize the data transformation method.

 ### LAMDA_SSL.Dataset.GraphMixin.GraphMixin
 > CLASS LAMDA_SSL.Dataset.GraphMixin.GraphMixin()
->> init_transform: Initialize the data transformation method.
+>> init_default_transform: Initialize the data transformation method.

 ## Distributed
 ### LAMDA_SSL.Distributed.DataParallel.DataParallel